stillagorilla/heypage/docs/COMPONENTS_AND_INCLUDES.md

 - Displays a group tile grid (currently a subset in the mock).
 - Intended to list groups where the user is an admin/owner.

+Correction/clarification:
+- The "Create Group" button is rendered above the tab pills (My Groups / Group Administration).
+- Because it is outside the tab panes, it is effectively available while viewing BOTH:
+  - My Groups tab
+  - Group Administration tab

+Implementation:
+- Render the Create Group trigger once per page (not per tab content).
+- Include the Create Group modal once per page (`#groupModal`), not inside a tab pane.

 Create Group modal (`#groupModal`):
 - Fields:
   - Group Name (text)